-Lonza Group, its stakeholders and investors seek an understanding RCP 8.5 is a scenario with high GHG emissions, in which emissions of mid-term climate related potential effects and impacts on the do not peak and continue to rise.
-This scenario emphasizes business and operations of the company.
-In addition, legislation more on physical risks like extreme weather events, sea-level requires information on these topics to be disclosed, specifically rise, and other climate-related consequences that can have in Swiss and European regulations.
-Swiss public companies direct or indirect physical impacts on our assets, supply chain are obliged to start assessing and evaluating potential effects. and people.
-The scenario assumes no or less action is taken The Task Force on Climate-related Financial Disclosures (TCFD) to inhibit GHG emissions and subsequently we deal with more provides a reference framework for assessing and disclosing frequent and severe weather events with long-term impacts. climate-related effects, risks and opportunities.
+Lonza Group, its stakeholders and investors seek an understanding of mid-term climate related potential effects and impacts on the business and operations of the company.
+In addition, legislation requires information on these topics to be disclosed, specifically in Swiss and European regulations.
+Swiss public companies are obliged to start assessing and evaluating potential effects.
+The Task Force on Climate-related Financial Disclosures (TCFD) provides a reference framework for assessing and disclosing climate-related effects, risks and opportunities.

-The governance of the process is identical with the ERM as Continuity Planning we embed this analysis into the Risk Management process.
-The climate change risk management process is embedded Assessing and mitigating the impact of climate change is into our ERM governance framework and follows the same reflected in our climate action plan of reducing our GHG footprint structure.
-Once we have completed all baseline assessments, (Scopes 1, 2 and 3), the strategy of which can be found in the we will define the review cycle to ensure it aligns with the release respective chapter.
-Potential impacts and mitigations can be of new climate change forecasts provided by the IPCC. found exemplified below.
-The evaluation, the metrics and targets are based on relevant scenarios which we describe below, e.g. We believe that probable mid-term climate risks are countrythe Intergovernmental Panel on Climate Change (IPCC) climate specific regulatory changes, physical hazards, natural disasters scenarios, the IEA (International Energy Agency) projections, and extreme weather events, such as hurricanes, floods and our site related translation of these trends and the valuation wildfires.
-Today, the known and anticipated risks are managed of these effects. by site business continuity plans (BCP).
-These plans will be enriched with climate effects which have been elaborated To assess our operations, we piloted the application of a siteduring the site-workshops and reflect a longer timeline and response planning.
+The governance of the process is identical with the ERM as we embed this analysis into the Risk Management process.
+Assessing and mitigating the impact of climate change is reflected in our climate action plan of reducing our GHG footprint (Scopes 1, 2 and 3), the strategy of which can be found in the respective chapter.
+Potential impacts and mitigations can be found exemplified below.
+The evaluation, the metrics and targets are based on relevant scenarios which we describe below, e.g. the Intergovernmental Panel on Climate Change (IPCC) climate scenarios, the IEA (International Energy Agency) projections, our site related translation of these effects.

-level TCFD Climate Risk Assessment in two major Lonza sites, leveraging site specific climate intelligence reports (Munich Re, Location Risk Intelligence Platform).
+To assess our operations, we piloted the application of a site-level TCFD Climate Risk Assessment in two major Lonza sites, leveraging site specific climate intelligence reports (Munich Re, Location Risk Intelligence Platform).
 These reports discuss the modelled changes in physical risks for defined geo-locations over the coming 30 years.
 We centred attention on climate and temperature change consequences of two IPCC GHG increase scenarios: Representative Concentration Pathway (RCP) 4.5 and RCP 8.5.
-In principle these reflect $\sim 2^{\circ}$ C and $>4^{\circ}$ C global mean temperature increases (see below for description narratives).
+In principle these reflect ~2°C and >4°C global mean temperature increases (see below for description narratives).